Lifestyle

 Is Senior Co-Housing Right for You?

 Senior co-housing is a great option for those who value community, independence, and affordability while enjoying an active lifestyle.
-However, it requires a willingness to participate in shared decision-making and embrace communal living.
+However, it’s essential to consider personal preferences regarding privacy, community involvement, and decision-making responsibilities.
+Visiting existing communities and talking to current residents can provide valuable insights.

 Before deciding, consider: